 Through a combination of different strategies, you and your event company can move to the top of Google, grabbing the #1 spot over your competitors.

-Everything from titles and alt text, to blog posts and keywords, to page load speed and backlinks impacts your SEO.
-Measure your success with various tools so that you knnow where you're acing the SEO game and where you can make improvements.
+Everything from titles and alt text, to blog posts and keywords for event management, to page load speed and backlinks impacts your SEO.
+Measure your success with various tools so that you know where you're acing the SEO game and where you can make improvements.

 SEO is what first gets people to your website, but UX is what makes people stay.